Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What is a theme in literature?

-A work’s theme is the universal message it communicates.
+A literary work’s theme is the universal message it communicates.

 How do themes work?

-Themes provoke readers to think critically about the statements they make.
+Themes provoke readers to think critically about a creative work’s statement.
 A work’s theme might challenge a dominant cultural narrative or drive readers to view a specific character archetype through a new lens.

 What are some common themes?